mjhea0/thinkful-angular/readme.md

 Watch what happens when you change the value in the input box.
 Two-way binding in action!

-Play around with code here: [http://jsfiddle.net/mjhea0/9ear3/](http://jsfiddle.net/mjhea0/9ear3/)
+Play around with code here: [http://jsfiddle.net/mjhea0/9ear3/](http://jsfiddle.net/mjhea0/9ear3/).
+You can also grab the actual HTML from this [repo](https://github.com/mjhea0/thinkful-angular/tree/master/basic-app).

 With the basics out of the way, let's move on and create a more robust app.